-All bioengineering students must master the concepts in at least calculus 1, 2, & 3 as well as differential equations/linear algebra.
+All bioengineering students must acquire the concepts in at least calculus 1, 2, & 3 as well as differential equations/linear algebra.
 There are 3 options for completing the calculus series.
 Selecting the correct path will depend on your previous college courses and/or test scores.
 Furthermore, depending on your previous courses/test scores, additional classes may be required in order to be prepared for entry into one of the University of Utah's calculus series.

-Note: If any student does not believe their ACT/SAT test scores accurately represent their math skills, students may take the Accuplacer Exam for placement purposes.
+Note: If any students do not believe their ACT/SAT test scores accurately representtheir math skills, students may take the Accuplacer Exam for placement purposes.
 Accuplacer exams are administered by appointment in the Testing Center (SSB 498) at the Student Services Building (and most other colleges/universities).
-Week long preparatory boot camps are held to prepare students for the Accuplacer exam over the summer.
+Week long preparatory math boot camps are also held to prepare students for the Accuplacer exam over the

-AP Calc Exam & Score Courses you may start in
+AP Calc Exam & Score Course

 BC of 4 or 5 Math 1321 or 2210

 BC of 3 Math 1311, 1320, or 1220

 AB of 4 or 5 Math 1311

 AB of 3 Math 1310 or 1210

-Math 2210 may be take after Math 2250 if Phys 2210 and Math 1220 or 1320 are also completed before taking Math 2250.
+^{}Math 2210 may be take after Math 2250 if Phys 2210 and Math 1220 or 1320 are also completed before taking Math 2250.